Passover at The City Congregation

 Secular Passover for children

 In the weeks before Passover the younger children in our cultural Jewish school learn the Passover story and songs and hold a model seder that introduces them to the elements of this symbolic meal.
-Guests are welcome to join us for the model seder.
+Guests are welcome to join us for our model seder.